SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_CreditSuisse.md

 - Request interval: Determines the amount of time the scraper waits between sending requests to web pages.
 - Page load delay: Specifies the duration the scraper waits for a page to fully load before extracting the data.
 <br>
 It's done to mimic human browsing behavior, avoid overloading the server, and reduce the chances of getting banned or blocked due to rapid or frequent requests.
 For the time being, we leave the default settings at 2000 miliseconds.
 Therefore, just click **Start scraping**.
 If we then see that scraping is not working, we could always increase the time here.
 <br><br>

 ![Alt Image Text](./Images/WS_Setup316.png "Setup16")

 <br><br><br><br>

 A window now opens and closes itself again after a few seconds.
 After that click on **refresh**.
 You will now see the data that has been downloaded.
-Make sure that they are complete and all years and respective interest rates are in the first column.
+Make sure that they are complete and the duration and interest rates are in the last column.
+Be aware that only the first few lines of the dataset is displayed.
 <br><br>
 ![Alt Image Text](./Images/WS_Setup317.png "Setup17")